 The American Association of Colleges of Osteopathic Medicine estimates that 25 percent of all medical students in the United States are graduating from osteopathic medical programs.

 There are more than 114,000 practicing osteopaths in the country today.

 Like a doctor of medicine (MD), a DO must first earn a bachelor’s degree, followed by four years of medical school.
 In addition to this traditional education, a DO must receive training in manipulative medicine.

 After graduating from medical school, DOs take a rigorous national licensure exam, which contains the same material as the exam to become an MD.
 Both kinds of doctor are licensed by state medical examination boards.

-DOs must complete a residency that could last one to seven years depending on the practice area.
+DOs must complete a residency that could last 1 to 7 years depending on the practice area.
 They must also complete another 200 hours of coursework that focuses on the body’s musculoskeletal framework.

-The primary difference between an MD and a DO is that while osteopathic physicians may use conventional medical treatments, some, but not all, also use manual therapies, like massaging and manipulating the spine.
+The primary difference between an MD and a DO is that while osteopathic physicians may use conventional medical treatments, some also use manual therapies, like massaging and manipulating the spine.